How to Get Sap out of Dog Fur

 - smooth peanut butter (xylitol and sugar-free)

-- CBD oil or CBD coconut balm
+- CBD for dogs or CBD coconut balm

 Avoid dish soap, harsh solvents, conditioners, or rubbing alcohol that is harsh on a pet’s skin.
 Your dog may be tempted to lick the affected area, so pet-safe oils are your best option.